 City of Toronto:

-Live Green Toronto has a program called HEAT (Home Energy Assistance Toronto) that lists the amount of rebate you can receive for improving your home’s insulation.
-There is up to $1000 available for homeowners from the city. this money is in addition to federal and provincial rebates.
-Note: HEAT funds are only available if the renovations are completed before March 2012.
+Live Green Toronto has a program called HEAT (Home Energy Assistance Toronto) that lists the amount of rebate you can receive for improving your home’s insulation [***Update: As of March 31, 2011, this program is no longer available***].

 Provincial Rebates and Grants: